DataDog/Dash-2020-UX-workshop-2-scenarios/move-fast/6-ci.md

 The `config.startUrl` tells the `datadog-ci` to override the start URL with the one given here.
 This is especially useful as we can use the exact same synthetics test for our production and canary.
+And the `config.variables` object contains local variables we would like to override during the test.
+We use it to override the discounts service url we used in the HTTP test step.
+But the HTTP test URL is currently hardcoded into the step, right?
+Let's change that then!

 ## Update test